Sdaas/gemini-contacts/spec.md

 * List all Contacts
 * Delete a Contact

+## Input Validation

+All inputs _MUST_ be validated by the backend as per the following rules

+* email address must be in the format "foo@bar.com"
+* First name must be at least 2 characters long and contain only alphabetic characters
+* Last name must be at least 2 characters long and contain only alphabetic characters

 ## Front End

 The front end will be a web application built using React.
 It will provide a user interface for managing contacts, allowing users to create, update, retrieve, list, and delete contacts.
 The front end will communicate with the back end via REST API calls.